cphthomas/VuePress-NetlifyCMS/docs/testr.md

 ---
-title: New file from Admin
+title: New file from Admin still no change
 ---
 # New file from Admin